 The different classification in the above Centrifugal governor will be discussed in the next articles please follow the URL linked above to know about each of them.

 We have discussed what is the different types of the governor and their further classification.
-In the next article, we will discuss each governor type in detail follow the URL linked above to know more about them.
+In the next articles, we have discussed each governor type in detail follow the URL linked above to know more about them.
 If you have any further thoughts on this topic, let us know in the comment section below